daloman/cert-manager-webhook-regru/README.md

 API documentation https://www.reg.ru/reseller/api2doc#common

-## REG.RU DNS provider allow access to API from known IP-addresses only
+# REG.RU DNS provider allow access to API from known IP-addresses only

 Access configuration https://www.reg.ru/user/account/#/settings/api/

+Configure API access from your IP-address or you can see something like this message:

 ```json
 {
    "charset" : "utf-8",